 This time, I hunted down more dog behaviour specialist, and I got REALLY lucky.
 I found Tara from Bark Busters.
 Tara actually telephoned me back and chatted with me for about 20 minutes.
 I could give Tara one very BIG HUG for introducing me to For-Bid (purchasing 1 box, followed by 3 more)!
 Tara suggested I keep Simona AND Chloe (BOTH!) on this stuff for at least 3 months, and she said that she has never found it to NOT work.

-One box of For-Bid comes with 12 packets which each contain 0.28 ounces or 8g.
+One box of For-Bid comes with 12 packets (my affiliate link) which each contain 0.28 ounces or 8g.

 Whenever Simona eats her poo now, I just clean up the remains and provide NO reaction.
 However, I am NOT allowing her to lick anyone nor anything I don’t want contaminated.
 Oooh how I’m praying this works.
 Three months, huh?
 God please grant me the patience … LOL.

-My Chloe is a VERY picky eater, but once coaxed into trying a spoon full of her favourite soft food, mixed with the proper proportion of For-Bid, she will eat it.
+My Chloe is a VERY picky eater, but once coaxed into trying a spoon full of her favourite soft food, mixed with the proper proportion of For-Bid (my affiliate link), she will eat it.
 Tara from Bark Busters assured me there is NO taste to the powder, and it seems she is correct, as Chloe loved her food once she tasted it, and she has finished it off completely every time … even though she is STILL suspicious.

 As one dear friend put it after talking with her about this very topic, “OMG, what people who love their pets talk about!” 🙂

 Will be back to keep you updated regularly.
 I wanted to share this great news with ANYONE suffering from their dog’s bad eating habit NOW, so you too can start on this stuff straight away.
-In the meantime, I best be ordering more For-Bid.
+In the meantime, I best be ordering more For-Bid (my affiliate link).
 The first box ordered took 12 days to arrive, and though I have now order 3 more boxes, these won’t be enough to last me for the 3 months use.